Valuation Changes in Broad Market and Smart Beta Nifty Indices 03May2026

 Please consult your financial adviser before taking any investment decision.
 Safe to assume the author has a vested interest in stocks / investments discussed if any.)

-This note updates the earlier 21-quarter valuation framework with monthly data through April 2026, placing current conditions in a longer historical context for select broad market and "smart beta" Nifty indices.
+This new article updates the earlier 21-quarter valuation framework with monthly data through Apr2026, placing current conditions in a longer historical context for select broad market and "smart beta" Nifty indices.

 Check previous blog: How Valuations Shape Returns and Risk in Select NSE Indices 21Apr2026